CiscoSE/Catalyst-Telemetry/README.md

 ### Requirements

-- Access to internet (to connect to the DNA Center & SD-WAN instances).
+- Access to internet (to connect to the DNA Center & SD-WAN instances)
-- Docker installed (this app runs on Docker).
+- Docker installed (this app runs on Docker)

 ### Versions

-This code has been developed and tested with Python 3.8, using the DNA Center SDK Dashboard v2.4.9 and influxdb-client v1.28.0 (InfluxDB 2.0).
+This code has been developed and tested with Python 3.8, using the DNA Center SDK Dashboard v2.5.0 and influxdb-client v1.30.0 (InfluxDB 2.0).

 ### Steps